Moritz344/Twitch-Chat/README.md

 # Twitch-Chat
-Get the Twitch chat messages from streamers in your terminal!
+Get the Twitch chat messages from streamers in your terminal 😎!

 ![Screenshot_19](https://github.com/user-attachments/assets/9613337f-40c2-41d3-a0e3-7b24dfbb9ca1)